OCD treatment from therapists who understand

 Exposure & Response Prevention

 Exposure and Response Prevention (ERP) is the treatment for OCD and anxiety disorders with the most evidence supporting its use.
-I’ve been using ERP to help clients overcome OCD and anxiety disorders for my entire career.
-The reason I use it is because I’ve seen it work, time and again.
-We work together to identify your triggers, obsessions, and compulsions, and then we devise a plan to begin approaching your triggers and obsessions (i.e., exposures) while refraining from the compulsions (i.e., response prevention).
-We take a gradual approach to exposures so you can learn to experience the distressing thoughts and feelings and trust that they will subside over time.
+ERP has consistently demonstrated effectiveness in helping individuals overcome these challenges.
+The process begins with identifying triggers, obsessions, and compulsions, followed by devising a plan to approach these triggers and obsessions (i.e., exposures) while refraining from compulsions (i.e., response prevention).
+A gradual approach to exposures allows individuals to experience distressing thoughts and feelings while building trust that they will subside over time.

 What you resist, persists